darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 print paper
 : The print/paper stock to simulate.
 Defaults to the film stock's own target print paper; change the film and the paper follows automatically unless you've explicitly chosen a different one.

-pre-compression boost
-: Multiplies XYZ luminance before the output gamut compressor, pushing the histogram brighter while the compressor's own highlight rolloff is preserved.
-1.0 is neutral/off.
-Use the picker to set it automatically from a chosen highlight area.

 format
 : A preset picker for common film/sensor gate sizes (half-frame, 35mm, 6x6, 6x7, 6x9, 4x5, 8x10, Super 8, 16mm, Super 16, Super 35, VistaVision, 65mm 5-perf, IMAX 15-perf, or custom).
-Choosing a preset sets the _film format_ slider below to match.
+Choosing a preset sets the _frame long edge_ slider below to match.
+Note that the preset names a film _gauge_ (35mm), while the slider is the frame's long edge (36mm) -- both describe the same format.

-film format
+frame long edge
-: The physical film width being simulated, in mm (long side).
+: The physical size of the simulated frame's long edge, in mm.
 Sets the real-world scale that grain, scatter, and halation are computed at, so a smaller format shows proportionally coarser grain and larger scatter/halation for the same print size.

 ## film